30 years of expertise in product development

 A record of successful products, with more in development

-We market Trokendi XR (topiramate) extended-release capsules for the preventive treatment of migraine and the treatment of certain types of epilepsy, Oxtellar XR (oxcarbazepine) extended-release tablets for the treatment of partial onset seizures, and Apokyn® (apomorphine hydrochloride injection) for the acute treatment of hypomobility in advanced Parkinson’s disease (PD).
+We market Qelbree® (viloxazine) extended-release capsules for the treatment of Attention-Deficit/Hyperactivity Disorder (ADHD) in patients ages 6 years and older, Trokendi XR® (topiramate) extended-release capsules for the preventive treatment of migraine and the treatment of certain types of epilepsy, Oxtellar XR® (oxcarbazepine) extended-release tablets for the treatment of partial onset seizures, Apokyn® (apomorphine hydrochloride injection) for the acute treatment of hypomobility in advanced Parkinson’s disease (PD) and GOCOVRI® (amantadine) extended release capsules for the treatment of both OFF and dyskinesia in patients with Parkinson’s disease (PD).

-Additionally, we market Myobloc® (rimabotulinumtoxinB) for the treatment of cervical dystonia and treatment of chronic sialorrhea in adults, and Xadago® (safinamide) as an adjunctive treatment to levodopa/carbidopa in PD patients with hypomobility.
+Additionally, we market Myobloc® (rimabotulinumtoxinB) for the treatment of cervical dystonia and treatment of chronic sialorrhea in adults, Xadago® (safinamide) as an adjunctive treatment to levodopa/carbidopa in PD patients with hypomobility and Osmolex ER® (amantadine) extended release tablets for the treatment of Parkinson’s disease and drug-induced extrapyramidal reactions in adult patients.

 A record of successful products, with more in development: